 I have an appointment or pre-arranged engagement during placement hours what do I do?

 Appointments should take place outside of placement hours however, we know that sometimes this is unavoidable.
-While on fieldwork, students are permitted a cumulative loss of 5 days throughout the two-year program for medical, compassionate, or pre-approved reasons (this includes sick time).
+The Academic Fieldwork Coordinator will review each situation on a case by case basis.

 Are we expected to “work overtime” on placement (ex. charting after shift)?